 The Ontario Graduate Scholarship (OGS) program encourages excellence in graduate studies at the master’s and doctoral levels.
 It is a merit-based scholarship and is available to students in all disciplines of academic study.
 Students must refer to the information below for complete details regarding the application process and eligibility criteria.

-An Ontario Graduate Scholarship can be awarded for a minimum of two terms and a maximum of six terms; it is anticipated that the majority of scholarships will be awarded for three terms.
+An OGS can be awarded for a minimum of two terms and a maximum of six terms; it is anticipated that the majority of scholarships will be awarded for three terms.
 One-term awards are not granted.
 The duration of the scholarship is up to the Graduate Operations Committee and is dependent upon where the applicant is in their program at the time of adjudication and is also subject to provincial guidelines.

 Students must apply for the OGS at the institution where they want to hold it.
 The OGS is not transferrable; it must be held at the institution that awarded it.